 Our second global driver of change has, for a long time, been Geo-politics.
-In our definition this includes a move towards a "polynodal world" - changing balances of global power dynamics - and relative economic growth and inequality.
+In our definition this includes a move towards a "polymodal world" - changing balances of global power dynamics - and relative economic growth and inequality.

-This view is based on the perception that the post cold-war "Washington consensus" is falling away.
+This view had been based on the perception that the post cold-war "Washington consensus" was falling away.
 The geo-political dominance of the US has declined, with the Trump presidency in particular moving away from taking a global lead, and we are now seeing a much more multi-polar or polynodal world.
 Populism has led several developed countries to focus internally, leaving a space on the global stage for others to fill.
-The demographic trends we discussed earlier reinforced this perception.
+The demographic trends we discussed in a previous blog reinforced this perception.